 - Spoon the correct amount of grounds for the number of cups you’re making into the bottom of the carafe.
 Finding the right amount for your taste buds may take some experimentation, but your press should have a suggested amount in the instructions.

-- Fill the carafe with hot water*, up to about one inch from the top if you’re using the whole thing (you can use less water to make fewer cups). *To get the right temperature, either boil water and let it cool for about thirty seconds, or you can use one of those hot taps that come on some water coolers and office coffee machines if you have it.
+- Fill the carafe with hot (not quite boiling) water, up to about one inch from the top if you’re using the whole thing (you can use less water to make fewer cups).
+To get the right water temperature, either boil water and let it cool for about thirty seconds, or you can use one of those hot taps that come on some water coolers and office coffee machines if you have it.

 - Stir the grounds gently with a non-metal spoon so they’re all submerged (they’ll float at the top, but all the grounds should be wet).
 Metal spoons can damage the carafe, so use a wooden or plastic one.